fashiontechguru/CntxtPY/README.md

 🚀 **Active Development Notice**

-- Cntxt is under **active development** at high velocity as we continuously improve the project.
+- CntxtPY is under **active development at high velocity** as we continuously improve the project.

 Thank you for your support and contributions! 🙌

 ## ✨ Features